LArchCS/N-Gram-Plagiarism-Detector/README.md

 # N-Gram-Plagiarism-Detector
 Notice: this is an assignment I received.
-If you receive similar assignment, please do not use code in thie repository.<br /><br />
+If you receive similar assignment, please do not use code in this repository.<br /><br />
 Using N-gram comparison algorithm to detect plagiarism and synonyms between files.
 For example, if:
 ```
 syns.txt: